 17.1 The recommended fee scales of employees shall be regarded as a minimum and shall not be undercut.

-I agree to abide by the Code of Ethics of the AACAInc
+I agree to abide by the Code of Ethics and Policies of the Australian Association of Consulting Archaeologists Incorporated.

-When all of your documentation and the processing fee are received, copies of your application will be sent to each member of the Membership Committee for assessment.
+When all of your documentation and the processing fee are received, copies of your application will be sent to the Membership Secretary, who will then advise the Membership Committee to assess.

-The National Executive Committee will vote on the recommendation of the Membership Committee and you will be informed of the result.
+The National Executive Committee will vote on the recommendation of the Membership Committee and you will be informed of the result via a letter from the Membership Secretary.

-Please note that the review process can take several months to complete.
+Please note that the review process can take up to several months to complete.